Chocolate, made from Bean to Bar in Manchester

 Dormouse Chocolates was born to expand on the background of our professional chocolate maker, Isobel.
 Fully trained in the process of bean to bar chocolate making and the fascinating history behind it while working for a luxury chocolate brand, this passion is now being used to create a line of bars and and other treats.
-In May 2015 we became the first Bean to Bar producer in Manchester.
+In May 2015 we became the first Bean to Bar producer in Manchester and are proud to have gone on to bring home multiple awards.

 Buy Good Beans, Make Good Chocolate